Kwiff

 Kwiff is more about sports betting than it is about casino games, so we’ll take the sports welcome offer first.
 It’s a free “surprise bet” worth £30 for anyone who joins, deposits £10 and then stakes that £10 on any event with odds of 1.5 or greater.
 The catch here is that you have no control over the bet.
 Kwiff Surprise Bets are generated by Kwiff’s algorithm, and could be placed on any sport.
 The algorithm will place £30 for you free of charge, and you can keep all your money if it wins, but you can’t change the bet if it looks unlikely to come in.
 As such, we don’t think it’s the greatest of offers.

-For Kwiff Casino, the welcome promotion is two hundred free spins on Book of Dead by Play’n Go for anyone who joins the casino and then wagers £20 on slots with their first deposit.
-The spins are dished out at a rate of forty per day.
+For Kwiff Casino, the welcome promotion is one hundred free spins on Book of Dead by Play’n Go for anyone who joins the casino and then wagers £20 on slots with their first deposit.
+The spins are dished out at a rate of twenty per day.
 There aren’t any wagering requirements for winnings from the spins, which is great, but overall winnings from the promotion are capped at £250.
 If you hit that ceiling, you’re done.

 Ongoing Promotions